COVID-19 Update: Nepal Confirms 14 New Case And 30 Recoveries

-According to Ministry of Health and Population, in 7640 Real-Time Poly 14 persons were found infected with SARS-CoV-2, informed the Ministry of Health and Population (MoHP) in its regular update.
+According to Ministry of Health and Population, in 864 Real-Time Polymerase Chain Reaction (RT-PCR) tests done in the past 24 hours, a total of 12 persons were found infected with SARS-CoV-2, informed the Ministry of Health and Population (MoHP) in its regular update.

-Currently, there are 514 active cases of COVID-19 across the nation while 500 patients are placed in home isolation and 14 are admitted to hospitals.
-Out of them is one in ICU.
+Currently, there are 491active cases of COVID-19 across the nation while 480 patients are placed in home isolation and11 are admitted to hospitals.

-Meanwhile, 30 COVID-19 patients receiving treatment in institutional isolation or staying in home isolation recovered from the infection in the last 24 hours.
-Nepal has now recorded 988273 cases of recovery, and the recovery rate is at 98.8 per cent.
+Meanwhile,30 COVID-19 patients receiving treatment in institutional isolation or staying in home isolation recovered from the infection in the last 24 hours.
+Nepal has now recorded 988,316 cases of recovery, and the recovery rate is at 98.7 per cent.

 VOL. 16, No. 06, Oct.21,2022 (Kartika 04.
 2079) Publisher and Editor: Keshab Prasad Poudel Online Register Number: DOI 584/074-75